-From 1 April 2018, under The Energy Efficiency (Private Rented Property)(England and Wales) Regulations 2015 (MEES Regulations), it will be unlawful for a landlord to grant a new tenancy of a sub-standard property unless an exemption has been validly registered on the PRS Exemptions Register.
+Since 1 April 2018, under The Energy Efficiency (Private Rented Property)(England and Wales) Regulations 2015 (MEES Regulations), it has been unlawful for a landlord to grant a new tenancy of a sub-standard property unless an exemption has been validly registered on the PRS Exemptions Register.

 A sub-standard property is a property with an EPC rating of below E.

 There are various circumstances in which an exemption could apply.
 In this legal insight we look at situations where consent is required but cannot be obtained, where the works could result in a reduction of the market value of the property, and when a temporary exemption could apply.

 If a landlord is unable to carry out works to improve the energy efficiency of a sub-standard property because the consent of a third party is required, and cannot be obtained, the landlord will be able to let the property provided that it has registered the exemption on the PRS Exemptions Register.

 The situations in which this exemption may apply include where the property is let to a tenant and the landlord needs the tenant to allow it access to the demised premises to carry out works.

 In addition, other third party consent could be required.
 For example, from a lender, superior landlord or planning authority.
 Where the landlord has made "reasonable efforts" to obtain this, and it has not been forthcoming, the landlord may be able to register an exemption.
 In order to register the consent exemption, the landlord will need to provide copies of correspondence and documents evidencing that consent was sought, and was refused (or granted subject to a condition with which the landlord could not reasonably comply).
 This information must be registered before the landlord lets the property.